bmoffit/coda_scripts/README.md

-# coda_scripts - SBS branch
+# coda_scripts
-A collection scripts for use with small scale SBS DAQs.
+A collection scripts for use with small scale DAQs running CODA 3

 ## Install and Configuration